DigitalGlobe/standard-repo-metadata/README.md

 Required: ```required for items deployed via the common pipeline.```<br>
 Contents: This will contain processing instructions for the CI/CD pipeline. <br> Items such as the following will be specificed in this file
-* For example we create a new user from scratch every time with only the scopes listed here.
+* OAuth2 Scopes required by the service at runtime
-* Should the service be deployed to prod (we have some test-helpers and such that dont get deployed to prod.
+* Should the service be deployed to prod (we have some test-helpers and such that dont get deployed to prod.)
-* Does the service require a database?
+* Database requirements
-* Does the service require S3 credentials?
+* S3 requirements
-* Does the service require ITAR access?
-(If it isnt in the ITAR org, this is an ERROR)
+* Export & installation restrictions

 ## Multiple services in a single repo